-These carefully selected new readings vividly demonstrate how widely this method has traveled, successfully meeting the needs of diverse researchers seeking an innovative relational approach to critically analyzing a wide array of data.
-Situational Analysis in Practice will be of interest to undergraduate and graduate students practicing the SA method across the social sciences, including sociology and healthcare amongst other disciplines, as well as research scholars interested in qualitative inquiry.
+These carefully selected new readings vividly demonstrate how widely this method has travelled, successfully meeting the needs of diverse researchers seeking an innovative relational approach to critically analyzing a wide array of data.
+Situational Analysis in Practice will be of interest to undergraduate and graduate students practicing the SA method across the social sciences, including sociology and healthcare among other disciplines, as well as research scholars interested in qualitative inquiry.

 Table of Contents

 FOREWORD: Reiner Keller (Professor of Sociology, University of Augsburg, Germany)

 PART II: SITUATIONAL ANALYSIS AS AN INTERPRETIVE METHOD

 CHAPTER 2: Adele E. Clarke.
 (2019).
 "Situating Grounded Theory and Situational Analysis in Interpretive Qualitative Inquiry."

 CHAPTER 3: Carrie Friese, Adele E. Clarke & Rachel Washburn.
 (2021).
 "Situational Analysis as Critical Pragmatist Interactionism."

 CHAPTER 4: Carrie Friese.
 "Reflections on Using SA in a Large, Mixed-Methods Project: ‘Care as Science: The Role of Animal Husbandry in Translational Medicine.’"

 CHAPTER 5: Richard Holtzman.
 (2019).
 "Mapping Policy Issues: A Simple, Active-Learning Exercise for Critical Thinking."

 CHAPTER 6: Tanya E. Mudry, Vanessa Vegter, Tom Strong.
 "Creative Mapping Possibilities: Situational Analysis as a Resource for Counselling"